 - You should also check for even heating throughout the space where the electric radiant heater is installed.
 Uneven heating could indicate a problem with the cables caused by pests, animals, corrosion, rust or even shifting land.

 What Is the Best Way to Maintain a Radiant Heater?

 It is important to have your Shipton’s service technician come out to do an assessment and baseline maintenance service on your radiant heater.
 If you have inherited a radiant heating system along with a home or commercial building purchase, you may not know how well (or even if) your system has been maintained in the past.

 If you have a brand new electric, gas-fired or hydronic radiant heating system, be sure to read your manufacturer’s warranty to find out what is needed to keep your warranty valid.
 Failure to schedule annual preventative maintenance, for example, may cause a warranty claim to be denied.

 Over our nearly 100 years of installing, servicing and maintaining radiant heating systems for our residential and commercial customers, we have seen the benefits of scheduling annual radiant heater preventative maintenance.

 - Functionality and Performance Improvements

-Shipton’s Heating and Cooling in Hamilton Is Hamilton’s HVAC and Air Quality Expert
+Shipton’s Heating & Cooling Ltd in Hamilton Is Hamilton’s HVAC and Air Quality Expert

 Here at Shipton’s, we are proud to serve our residential and commercial customers in the Hamilton, Oakville, Burlington and surrounding areas for all your heating, cooling and air quality needs.